ftrackhq/ftrack-python/doc/release/migration.rst

 `session.event_hub.connect()`.

 .. note::
-    If you relay on the `ftrack.location.component-added` or `ftrack.location.component-removed` events to further process created
+    If you rely on the `ftrack.location.component-added` or `ftrack.location.component-removed` events to further process created
     or deleted components remember that your session must be connected to the event hub for the events to be published.